ritchiean/nimo-markdown-cv/index.md

 ### **Machine Learning Potentials Assisted CSP for Materials Discovery** `2023.9 -2024.4`
 - Train Machine Learning potential to generate surrogate models for crystal structure.
-- Use Machine Learning potential with genetic algorithms to predict the new led materials.
+- Use Machine Learning potential with genetic algorithms to predict new LED materials.
 - Find three new stable quaternary compounds.

 ### **National Undergraduate Training Programs for Innovation and Entrepreneurship** `2016.9 -2017.9`